 Can I take a Baby Jogger on the course?
 How about having someone ride beside me on a bike?

 No!
 You’ll be disqualified and taken off the course if that happens.
-(Local authorities tell us we’re not allowed to shoot you.)
 There’s not enough room to safely have that happen.
 The only bikes on the course are the lead bikes.
 The only strollers/joggers on the course are with the My Team Triumph group which starts a half-hour early.
 DO NOT ASK FOR AN EXCEPTION TO THIS RULE.
 (Run Thru The Rapids 5K walk will allow strollers, however.
 Start time 8:30)

 How about dogs?

 (See the baby jogger discussion above.
 Then double it.)
 Service dogs are OK.
 Therapy chickens or giraffes are not.

 Do you have TIME LIMITS?
 We’re avid walkers…..not runners.

 We’re having a 7:00 start for walkers (and velocity-challenged runners:-)).
 No time limit on either race, HOWEVER, if you use that as an excuse to stop and have a picnic or go out to breakfast, or stop at the bar to catch the end of the Lions game, we will disqualify you.
 This is a race, after all.
 At least ACT like you’re in a hurry.
 After 2:00 (that’s 7 hours for the early starters) we’re going to be cleaning up, but we’ll keep the time clock running.
 Just don’t get mad at us.
 We’ll save you some food, and perhaps a beer.

 Can I take the “Velocity Challenged” start if I need to get to church on time?